ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Flexible Billing Model

-Power Virtual Server DR Automation follows a usage-based billing model, with flexible options based on the selected resources and configurations.
+{{site.data.keyword.DR_short}} follows a usage-based billing model, with flexible options based on the selected resources and configurations.
 The IBM Cloud Service Framework supports accurate billing and comprehensive reporting, ensuring customers have clear visibility into DR-related costs.

 ---

 ## IBM Cloud Service Framework

-The **IBM Cloud Service Framework** enhances Power Virtual Server DR Automation by enabling seamless service deployment and management.
+The **IBM Cloud Service Framework** enhances {{site.data.keyword.DR_short}} by enabling seamless service deployment and management.
 Key components include:

 - **Service Broker**: Manages compute, storage, and network resources, allowing users to select DR services from the IBM Cloud Catalog and configure deployment details.
 This component plays a central role in streamlining and automating DR processes.